 invites Member States

-to continue to undertake concerted action in order to achieve the objectives of Resolution 37 (Rev. Hyderabad, 2010), as was the case for Resolution 37 (Rev. Doha, 2006), by supporting this resolution as revised at this conference.
+to continue to undertake concerted action in order to achieve the objectives of Resolution 37 (Rev. Dubai, 2014), as was the case for Resolution 37 (Rev. Hyderabad, 2010), by supporting this resolution as revised at this conference.

 Part 25 (XXV)